microsoft/pai/prometheus/doc/exporter-for-other-services.md

 metric labels `k8s_pod_name` and `pai_service_name` are generated from pod name and pod label value which has key `app`.

-In above example, we use nginx to accept reqests from prometheus and expose metrics we write in initContainers.
+In above example, we use nginx to accept requests from prometheus and expose metrics we write in initContainers.
 It is best for service owner to use [prometheus client](https://prometheus.io/docs/instrumenting/clientlibs/) to expose metrics.